The Disk Drives: SFD 1001, 1541D, 1542, 1543, 1551 (SFS 481), 1561, 1563, 1565, 1570, 1571-II, 1571CR, 1572, 1590/1591, 8060, 8061, 8062, 8280

 The SFD 1001 is a single-drive, low profile version of the better known 8250 IEEE-488 disk drive capable of storing 1MB per floppy disk, powered by CBM DOS 2.7.
 According to Nicolas Welte and Andre Fachat, many PET-era drives, including the SFD, are powered by two CPUs, one for the floppy drive controller and the other for file handling and bus transfer.
 The SFD, as well as the 8050 and 8250 disk drives, have twin 6502s; the high profile 2040, 3040 and 4040 have a 6502 and a 6504.
 Vestiges of this are still in the modern single CPU Commodore drives; the 6502 alternately operates in FDC or command processing mode, switching modes on IRQs.
 (The PET-era exception is the oddball 2031, which has only one CPU and is suspiciously similar to the 1541.
 In fact, Nicolas points out that you can turn a 1541 into a 2031 merely by putting in 2031 ROMs and exchanging the IEC serial bus interface for an IEEE-488.
 The 2031's position on the disk drive timeline is somewhat murky.
 The 4032 drive is merely a high-profile version of the 2031.)

-The SFD 1001 has a single drive head, 4K RAM for buffer storage, 77 tracks per side with 23 to 29 sectors per track for a total of 4,166 sectors, BAM in four sectors on track 38 (0, 3, 6 and 9), and directory entries on track 39 with a total of 224 free file slots (29 sectors).
+The SFD 1001 has two drive heads (thanks Dave Gardner), 4K RAM for buffer storage, 77 tracks per side with 23 to 29 sectors per track for a total of 4,166 sectors, BAM in four sectors on track 38 (0, 3, 6 and 9), and directory entries on track 39 with a total of 224 free file slots (29 sectors).
 4,133 blocks (!) are free on a freshly formatted disk.
 SFD disks are quite unreadable in other drives except the 8050 and 8250, but disks written by the 170K-capacity 2031/4040 drives can be read by the later DOS in your 1541 or 1571.
 However, it is strongly recommended you don't try to write to them with your 1541 or 1571 unless you regard file recovery as an enjoyable pastime, as the write gap between sectors is too different between the two DOSes.

 Remember to feed your SFD quad density disks (i.e., 96tpi dual density): not traditional 48tpi dual density, and not modern 96tpi high density.
 They are not equivalent.